nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/Compiling_software_on_Māui.md

     has a bug.
 Try running the linking step manually with all source files and debug the build system (which can be a lengthy and cumbersome process, unfortunately).
--   Do the missing functions have names that contain "mp" or "omp"?
+-   Do the missing functions have names that contain “mp” or “omp”?
 This could mean that some of your source files or external libraries were built with OpenMP support, which requires you to set an OpenMP flag (`-fopenmp` for GNU compilers, `-qopenmp` for Intel) in your linker